pmetzger/stupid-backup/README.md

-# A Stupid Backup System
+# The World's Stupidest Backup System

 ## What is this?